 Make learning to meditate a priority on your trip.
 It’s much more than a souvenir—it’s a practice that can change your life.
 Visit the McLean Meditation Institute in the heart of Sedona.
 Explore our website to learn about our Meditation Classes, Teacher Training, Retreats, and other events.

-Would you like to be included on this list?
-Email us at firstname.lastname@example.org.
+If you are in Sedona and would like to be included on this list, email firstname.lastname@example.org.

 - McLean Meditation Institute